HOW TO GET LEGAL & OTHER RESOURCES

 I have been all three at one time or another.
 As a photographer, the only way I could see MAYBE being a Sole Proprietor is if you are shooting nature, objects of not much value, etc. Stuff that won't get you sued.

-Being an LLC or S Corp cover your butt and make it so that if you get sued, you won't lose your house, your car, etc. This is ESPECIALLY important if you're shooting people, like newborns of weddings.
+Being an LLC or S Corp covers your butt and makes it so that if you get sued, you won't lose your house, your car, etc. This is ESPECIALLY important if you're shooting people, like newborns of weddings.

 I found this info if it helps anyone.

-I google searched where to register an Scorp and found many companies online that do it for you and set up everything for you, for relatively cheap.
+I google searched where to register an Scorp and found many companies online that do it and set up everything for you, for relatively cheap.
+That's the route I took.

 Where do I get Insurance?